-Many customers we work with today launch their site using the walk approach, as they are looking for both driving revenue and gaining internal efficiencies.
+Many customers we work with today launch their sites using the walk approach, as they are looking to both drive revenue and gain internal efficiencies.
 The important thing to remember is that you don’t have to do everything at once and most vendors are ready to meet you exactly where you are.

 To learn more about how GenAlpha can your company successfully navigate its transition to eCommerce, contact us today.